 Then at lunch time I mixed it up and devoured it.
 It was sooooo good and putting the dressing on the bottom kept the green from getting too wilty while waiting for lunch time.

-If you love salad like this, you are also going to love my fruit and chicken salad with homemade poppy seed dressing or my fall apple dinner salad.
-They are both loaded with good stuff and have super simple to make salad dressing recipes as well!
+If you love salad like this, you are also going to love my fruit and chicken salad with homemade poppy seed dressing.
+It is loaded with good stuff and has super simple to make salad dressing recipes as well!